viktorTarasov/titan.core/titan_executor_api/TITAN_Executor_API_test/readme.txt

 ###############################################################################
-# Copyright (c) 2000-2015 Ericsson Telecom AB
+# Copyright (c) 2000-2016 Ericsson Telecom AB
 # All rights reserved.
 This program and the accompanying materials
 # are made available under the terms of the Eclipse Public License v1.0
 # which accompanies this distribution, and is available at
 # http://www.eclipse.org/legal/epl-v10.html
+#
+# Contributors:
+#   Balasko, Jeno
+#   Lovassy, Arpad
+#
 ###############################################################################

 1. GENERATING BUILD.XML

 build.xml is generated.
-The generated build.xml is modified manually: target TITAN_Executor_API_test is modified to fail in ant level if any testcase fails, to make Jenkins show the failures failureproperty="test.failed" added to <junit fork="yes" printsummary="withOutAndErr" HERE>
+The generated build.xml is modified manually: target TITAN_Executor_API_test is modified to fail in ant level if any testcase fails to make Jenkins show the failures failureproperty="test.failed" added to <junit fork="yes" printsummary="withOutAndErr" HERE>
   <fail if="test.failed" message="TITAN_Executor_API_test FAILED"/> added after </junit>